procedural-build/sustainabilitytool-docs/content/1. User Guidance/1.1 Admin/1_Admin.md

 3. Complete the relevant details: - Set the current Reporting Period: select the first reporting period - Due date: select the date the first reporting period is due.
 Subsequent months will use the corresponding due date - Appoint report for this package: use the dropdown to determine who is responsible for inputting the data and submitting the reports

 4. Click 'Submit'

+#### Modify reporting package dates

+1. Go to the reporting package, by clicking on the relevant link in the left-hand menu

+2. In the Admin menu, select ‘Settings’

+3. Under the first section ‘Reporting Package details’, ‘set the current reporting period’ to the month that you want the reporting to start

+3. Select the 'Due date': select the date the next reporting period is due.
+Note: subsequent months will use the selected day of the month as the corresponding due date

+4. Click ‘Submit’

+#### Modify reporting package due dates

+1. Go to the reporting package, by clicking on the relevant link in the left-hand menu

+2. In the Admin menu, select ‘Settings’

+3. Due date: select the date the next reporting period is due.
+Note: subsequent months will use the selected day of the month as the corresponding due date

+4. Click ‘Submit’

 ### End a reporting package